Codingtech390/tasty-foods/README.md

 # tasty-foods
 Tasty food website.
-Technology used: Html, CSS and JavaScript
+Technology used: Html, CSS, SCSS and JavaScript

 Live site is running on:
 https://eat-tasty-food.netlify.app/